ineffectivecoder/goercer/README.md

 ## ❓ FAQ

 **Q: Which method should I use first?**
-A: **SpoolSample** is most reliable on patched systems (3 callbacks). **PetitPotam** (default, 6 opnums) works on unpatched/partially patched Server 2016-2022 but is blocked on fully patched Windows 11/Server 2025.
+A: **PetitPotam with efsrpc pipe** (default) - Works on ALL Windows versions including fully patched Windows 11/Server 2025.
+Achieves 100% success rate across all tested systems.
+SpoolSample only works when Print Spooler is running (disabled by default on modern Windows).

 **Q: What does ERROR_BAD_NETPATH mean?**
 A: **Success!** This indicates the server tried to access your UNC path.
 Check Responder for the captured hash.